mghucs/SalesCall/README.md

 I started with OpenAI's quickstart and looked at examples to learn how to generate chat completions.
 Then I organised the code based on objects.
 A central generate.py app with all the functions for chatting, saving, and loading.
 I created scripts based on each of the question prompts.

-I tested functionality with French and Spanish and lastly added Unittests
+I tested functionality with French and Spanish and lastly added Unittests.

+Finally, I persisted the transcripts data to MongoDB.